Skip to Main Content

 Overview

-OMH Sends Mental Health Agency Directors OMH CNDA Requirements
+OMH Sends Agency Directors CNDA Signing Requirements

 This letter provides advance notice of the Confidentiality & Non-Disclosure Agreement.
 The CNDA is a requirement for accessing certain OMH applications, including PCS and PSYCKES.